tslocke/hobocentral/agility-tutorial.markdown

 ## A form with auto-completion

-Finally we'll add the form to add a new person to the project.
+Now we'll create the form to add a new person to the project.
 We'll set it up so that you can type the user's name, with autocompletion, in order to add someone to the project.

 First we need the controller side of the auto-complete.
 We're going to add an auto-completer to ProjectsController that will only complete the names of people that are not already members of the project.
 Hobo's automatic scopes come very handy.
 Add this declaration to `projects_controller.rb`: